Journalism News and Information Major (B.S.J.)

 · High school grade point average: 3.64 (4.0 scale)

 NOTE: Students who attended our High School Journalism Workshop and earned Ohio University credit should indicate on the freshman application that they previously attended Ohio University (they should use the traditional application for incoming freshmen, despite the credit hour earned as a high school students).

 Students seeking to change their major to journalism follow the same requirements as external transfer applicants.

 External Transfer Admission

 Transfer students are admitted to the E. W. Scripps School of Journalism twice each year.
 The policy applies to all transfers from other departments at Ohio University, as well as from other colleges and universities.
 Transfer students will be considered only when they have completed at least 30 semester hours, with a minimum 3.0 GPA.
 In addition to grades, consideration will be given to journalism courses taken, journalism experience or background in a program offered by the School (professional or college), test scores, letters of recommendation, personal statements of intent, and work samples.
-Applicants for transfer must use the School's Application for Transfer form, which is available on the "Admissions Information" section of the school's website.
 Official transcripts, letters, and other supporting documents must be attached to the Application for Transfer at the time of its submission.